-- 6.12 If the complaint is upheld, the reasons for this decision, any action taken or to be taken and any recommendations to be considered must be stated clearl in the report and the outcome letter. - 6.13 If the complaint is not upheld, the reasons for this decision must be stated clearly in the report and in the outcome letter. - 6.14 The outcome and recommendations will also be shared with relevant Heads of Department. - 6.15 Where a complaint is upheld or partially upheld, the outcome of the letter will also detail how and when Kaplan Open Learning will implement the outcome.
+- 6.10 Where both Kaplan Open Learning and the student agree to mediation or conciliation, revised timescales will be agreed between the parties and confirmed in writing. - 6.11 The Investigator will provide a written report at the end of the investigation, setting out clearly the process followed, the information gathered, the conclusions drawn and any recommendations.
+The report will form the basis of the outcome letter. - 6.12 If the complaint is upheld, the reasons for this decision, any action taken or to be taken and any recommendations to be considered must be stated clearly in the report and the outcome letter. - 6.13 If the complaint is not upheld, the reasons for this decision must be stated clearly in the report and in the outcome letter. - 6.14 The outcome and recommendations will also be shared with relevant Heads of Department/Programme Director(s). - 6.15 Where a complaint is upheld or partially upheld, the outcome of the letter will also detail how and when Kaplan Open Learning will implement the outcome.
 It is important to remember that complaints may not always produce the outcome preferred by the complainant.
 There may be a number of reasons for this, including lack of evidence to substantiate the complaint or the fact that circumstances beyond Kaplan Open Learning's control may affect the level of service provided.